toliz/natural-language-inference/README.md

 The code consists of 4 folders and 4 python files:

-- `data/` contains the train/dev/test splits of the SNLI dataset, it's pickled vocabulary and the GloVe embeddings that result from it
+- `data/` contains the train/dev/test splits of the SNLI dataset, a pickled vocabulary and the GloVe embeddings for that vocabulary.
-- `pretrained/` contains the checkpoint of trained models
+- `pretrained/` contains the checkpoints of trained models.
+- `tb_logs/` contains tensorboard logs from the training and testing on SNLI.
-- `senteval/` contains the pickled results of the four models implemented when evaluated on the SentEval toolkit from Facebook AI Research
+- `senteval/` contains the pickled results of the four models implemented when evaluated on the SentEval toolkit from Facebook AI Research.
-- `tb_logs/` contains tensorboard logs from the training and testing on SNLI

 - `data.py` implements a Pytorch Lightning Datamodule for the SNLI dataset.
-- `eval.py` is a script that evaluates the implemented models on SentEval.
 - `model.py` implements the 4 models as PyTorch modules, and also implements a Pytorch Lightning to handle the training
 - `train.py` is a script that trains the models on SNLI and produces the tensorboard logs
+- `eval.py` is a script that evaluates the implemented models on SentEval.

-In additions to these files, this repo also includes 2 yaml files containing a conda environment for CPU and GPU, and a demo IPython Notebook to showcase the results and how to use the provided code.
+In additions to these files, this repo also includes 2 yaml files containing a conda environment for CPU and GPU installations, and a demo IPython Notebook to showcase the results and how to use the provided code.

-The 4 folders are currently empty, but you can download their contents (~1 GB unzipped) from [Google Drive](https://drive.google.com/file/d/14KO7UUSeYq1hyQc8GUhXS8ElQUKKQH1-/view?usp=sharing).
-If you prefer to train from scrach on the other hand, you can run
+The 4 folders are not provided, due to size limitations, but can be downloaded and extracted (~1 GB unzipped) from [Google Drive](https://drive.google.com/file/d/14KO7UUSeYq1hyQc8GUhXS8ElQUKKQH1-/view?usp=sharing).

+If you prefer to train & evaluate models from scrach, instead of using the pretrained ones as demonstrated in `demo.ipynb`, you can run

 ```
 # Train & evaluate on SNLI